adjkamel/segsim/README.md

-Based on the proposed unsupervised algorithm, it doesn't require training, run the following commands to get the prediction n the testing sets, The interval_between_boundaries is set to 500, 70, and 300 for 50Salads, gtea, and breakfast datasets, respectively.
+Based on the proposed unsupervised algorithm, it doesn't require training, run the following commands to get the prediction on the testing sets, The interval_between_boundaries is set to 500, 70, and 300 for 50Salads, gtea, and breakfast datasets, respectively.
 To use automatic interval_between_boundaries add '-unsthraut' in the commands:

 * 50Salads
 ```